-Beer tanks begin journey down Erie Canal to Genesee Brewery
+Beer tanks continue journey down Erie Canal to Genesee Brewery

-Albany, N.Y.
-(WHAM) - The barges carrying beer tanks from Albany to Rochester depart Friday morning from Port of Coeymans near Albany.
+Albany, NY (WHAM) - The barges carrying beer tanks from Albany to Rochester departed Friday morning from Port of Coeymans near Albany, and they expected to make their way through Lyons in Wayne County on Sunday.

 The 12 barges containing the tanks will begin a 6-7 day journey to the Genesee Brewery in Rochester.